 The first sculpture to be installed as part of the mARTian Project is called “Scoutship” by NJ-based artist Eric Schultz.
 The 12-foot sculpture was installed in time for the 80th anniversary of the broadcast and a dedication ceremony was held on November 17, 2018.
 Township officials, local residents, and members of the media were on hand to celebrate the accomplishment.

-WWAC intends to continue this public arts project and seeks proposals of sculpture as well as sites and businesses who are interested in having their very own mARTian sculpture.
+WWAC intends to continue this public arts project.
 This is made possible through your support and donations.
 Thank you!

 About West Windsor, NJ & WWAC